a man sitting on the couch

 Breaking the cycle

-The health anxiety cycle is not one you can just turn off like a switch, it requires strategies focused on limiting reassurance seeking and trusting medical advice.
+The health anxiety cycle is not one you can just turn off like a switch.
+It requires strategies focused on limiting reassurance seeking.
+Trusting medical advice is also essential.
 As long as your medical tests are normal, remind yourself.

 Health Anxiety by proxy